tetratecx/tsb-aws-eks/README.md

 The `TSB_REPO_APIKEY` and `TSB_REPO_USERNAME` will be given to you by a Tetrate Sales Representative.

+The AWS specific configuration is stored at [env_aws.json](env_aws.json) and can be updated to suite your AWS needs as well.
+Since it does not contain any sensative material, the full file is available in git.

 ## Setup AWS EKS Clusters and install Tetrate Service Bridge

 Run the make file to go through the setup process